demining/bitcoinr-miner-Google-Colab/readme.txt

 	tuning hash rate.

 -port=X
 	Specifies the port that bitcoin will listen on.
+(When run in GUI or daemon)

 -rpcport=X
 	Specifies the port that the rpc server will listen on.
+(When run in GUI or daemon)